 If any separate charging methodology is used alongside the CDCM, e.g. for EHV users, then the forecast revenues from these charges, excluding any revenues treated as excluded revenue under the price control conditions, are added to the total.

+90a The DNO Party calculates an adjusted forecast of allowed revenues, which excludes any Supplier of Last Resort pass-through revenue.
+Such revenue is taken into account in step 5 after LDNO discounts have been applied in step 4.

-If the forecast of allowed revenue exceeds the estimate of relevant revenues, then the difference is a shortfall.
-If the estimate of relevant revenues exceeds the forecast of allowed revenue, then the difference is a surplus.
+If the adjusted forecast of allowed revenue exceeds the estimate of relevant revenues, then the difference is a shortfall.
+If the estimate of relevant revenues exceeds the adjusted forecast of allowed revenue, then the difference is a surplus.

 Revenue matching is achieved by applying a unit charge adder (p/kWh) calculated as follows: the revenue surplus or shortfall (in pence) to be recovered; divided by the total volume of all demand customers (in kWh).
 The unit charge adder is applied to demand tariffs only